floragunncom/search-guard-docs/_docs/installation.md

 searchguard.ssl.http.pemtrustedcas_filepath: <path_to_http_root_ca>
 ```

 You can use the same certificates on the transport and on the REST layer.
 For production systems, we recommend to use individual certificates.

-### Enable the REST management API
+## Optional: Enable the REST management API

 In order to use the REST management API, configure the Search Guard roles that should have access to the API.
 The following entry grants full access to the API for the role `sg_all_access`: